timm/dot/ncsu/vcl/README.md

 ### A Better Tmux

 Tmux lets you have multiple resizable text panes inside multiple windows.
+If the net conenction goes down, `tmux` saves the session and you can start up, just where you were, using `tmux attach`.

 For example, where are two windows.
 The first shows:

 - top left: some Vim text editting with a little file treel